net-shaper/canlib/README.md

 ## Install
 `> go get github.com/buffersandbeer/canlib`

+## Docs
+Documentation and usage explanations can be found at <https://godoc.org/github.com/buffersandbeer/canlib>.

 ## Tests
 `> go test` is used for unit testing.
 No special dependencies are required for testing.